So. You may have heard about the 1% treadmill rule:

 In order for the effort of a treadmill run to equal the effort of an outside run, you must run on the treadmill at a 1% incline.

-The reasoning behind this rule is that when running inside there is no wind resistance.
+Supposedly this rule is necessary to make up for the lack of wind resistance when running inside.
 When you run outside there is always some degree of wind pushing against you, causing you to work the slightest bit harder than if it weren’t there (unless it’s a windy day and then you work a lot harder when running into the wind!)
 So the thinking is that on the treadmill it’s exactly like running outside, except there’s no wind.

 But it’s not.
 I’ve run a lot outside and inside.
 I’ve run on all kinds of different treadmills and in different gyms.
 Running on a treadmill is not identical to running outside, except for the wind.